Display Patient Information Leaflets

 Treatment

-It is possible for a new hip joint or for a hip joint that has been put back into joint to dislocate.
+It is possible for a new hip or a re-located hip to dislocate.
 The risks of this can be significantly reduced by following the advice below for the next 3 months:

 • Do not sit on low furniture